 Elizabeth Price studied at the Ruskin School of Art, Oxford and the Royal College of Art, London.
 In 2012 she won the Turner Prize for her solo exhibition, Here, at the BALTIC Centre for Contemporary Art, Gateshead.
 She is a recipient of the Contemporary Art Society Annual Award.
 Her work has been exhibited around Europe and the United states, including at Tate Britain, London; New Museum, New York; Contemporary Art Society, London; and Neuer Berliner Kunstverein, Berlin.

-The Jarman Award was presented by Keith Whittle as part of a curated programme of artists’ moving image with support from Film London.
+The Jarman Award was exhibited as part of a curated programme of international artists’ moving image by Keith Whittle and Margherita Gramegna with support from Film London.